GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

 ## Unlock Condition

-- Step foot into Route 1 of Abyss 4.
+- Step foot into Route 1 of Abyss 4, Deepsnow Hinterlands of Isberg.

 ## Overview